Welcome to Year 10

 Year 10 at Abbs Cross Academy is an important yet exciting year for our students as they embark on their GCSE courses and fully take on the transition to Key Stage 4.
 Our students have spent a lot of time and consideration on their option choices and now is the time for them to start these courses and focus their energy and enthusiasm on subjects that inspire and excite them.
 This will hopefully lead them to be able to make interesting and aspirational career choices later on in their lives.

 At Abbs Cross Academy, we believe that communication between school and home is a key factor in the overall happiness and success of our students’ achievements and as such, we will contact you should we need to discuss your child’s progress or behaviour with you.
-It is important that you feel free to contact myself Mrs Moore or Mrs Powell (YCT) if you do have any concerns at all and in this way, we hope to continue to build positive relationships between school and home.
-In addition to Mrs Powell who has been working with this year group for a number of years we also have support available from Mrs Powell.
+It is important that you feel free to contact myself Mr Scaysbrook or Mrs Rogers (YCT) if you do have any concerns at all and in this way, we hope to continue to build positive relationships between school and home.
+In addition to Mrs Rogers who has been working with this year group through the summer term of year 9, we also have support available from Mrs Powell.

 In order to ensure that students are able to work independently, homework will be set on a weekly basis and completed by students in a well-presented manner and on time.
 We would ask that you are vigilant in checking your children’s homework diaries in order to monitor the amount of homework that they are receiving and support them with this at home.
 We are always able to support students who need assistance with homework and our library offers a quiet study space should students need it at school.
 For students who struggle with organisation or who repeatedly forget homework I run a separate support session to help them organise themselves and ensure that all independent work has been completed.
 We would also hope that wherever possible our students have access to a quiet space at home in order to study and ensure that environment in order to study all work is completed to the best of their abilities.